Edward VIII: Prince of Wales

+Edward automatically became Duke of Cornwall and Duke of Rothesay on 6 May 1910 upon his father's accession.
+He was created, by letters patent, Prince of Wales and Earl of Chester a month later, on 23 June 1910, his 16th birthday.
 Edward was officially invested as Prince of Wales in a special ceremony at Caernarfon Castle on 13 July 1911.
-The investiture took place in Wales, at the instigation of the Welsh politician David Lloyd George, Constable of the Castle and Chancellor of the Exchequer in the Liberal government.
-Lloyd George invented a rather fanciful ceremony in the style of a Welsh pageant, and coached Edward to speak a few words in Welsh.
+The investiture took place in Wales at the instigation of the Welsh politician David Lloyd George, Constable of the Castle and Chancellor of the Exchequer in the Liberal government.
+Lloyd George devised a rather fanciful ceremony in the style of a Welsh pageant and coached Edward to speak a few words in Welsh.